comit-network/comit.network/blog/2021-07-08-xmr-btc-project-hibernation.md

   We have very little experience in our team when it comes to writing mobile apps which is why we didn't focus on this at all.
   For all we know, Rust can target Android as well as iOS which means there should be a way of getting this onto mobile!

-This list is by no means exhaustive and we would love for others to jump onto some of these ideas.
+This list is by no means exhaustive, and we would love for others to jump onto some of these ideas.
 Whilst we will not be pushing any of those forward ourselves, we are more than happy to assist by participating and steering [discussions](https://github.com/comit-network/xmr-btc-swap/discussions) and reviewing pull requests.

 As always, jump into our channels if you want to get in touch: [#comit-monero:matrix.org](https://matrix.to/#/#comit-monero:matrix.org).